streamingfast/firehose-docs/architecture/data-storage.md

 ### Data Storage in Detail

-Data and the locations where it is stored are important facets of Firehose deployment and operation.&#x20;
+Data and the locations where it is stored are important facets of Firehose deployment and operation.

 Key Firehose data storage topics include [Data Stores](data-storage.md#data-stores), [Merged blocks files](data-storage.md#merged-blocks-files), [serialization](data-storage.md#serialization), [one block files](data-storage.md#one-block-files), and [100-blocks files](data-storage.md#one-hundred-blocks-files).